 Arts Village Cafe

 Another great coffee and brekkie stop is the Arts Village Cafe which is just next to Government Gardens.
-I loved sitting in the sunny window here reading my book and enjoying a leisurely time.
-They have an eco-friendly and locally sourced menu and a real family/community feel.
+I loved sitting in the sunny window here and reading my book and enjoying a leisurely brunch.
+They have an eco-friendly and locally sourced menu and very much a family community feel.
 This spot is also a gallery displaying local artists work which is nice to peruse while you have your coffee break.

 Arts Village Cafe 1420 Hinemaru Cafe